mozilla-services/pulseguardian/README.md

 lightweight and isolated solution.
 See the [docker installation docs][] for your system.

-To create a Pulse Docker image, run this from within the `test` directory (which contains the necessary `Dockerfile`):
+To create a Pulse Docker image, run this from within the root PulseGuardian source directory:

     docker build -t="pulse:testing" test